dekuNukem/STM32_tutorials/lesson2_external_interrupt/README.md

 ## Next Steps

-We'll utilize another interrupt, this time internal, in the next lesson to implement an efficient UART receiving algorithm.
+We'll look at another type of interrupt, this time internal, in the next lesson to implement an efficient UART receiving algorithm.

 [CLICK ME TO GO TO NEXT LESSON](../lesson3_serial_recv_interrupt/README.md)